job/rpki-ov-checker/README.md

 ```

 `invalid_unreachable` the RIB entry is invalid, and no alternative _valid_ or
-_not-found_ route exists to that set of destination IP addresses.
+_notfound_ route exists to that set of destination IP addresses.
 These entries
 are the problematic ones.

 `invalid_covered_by_valid` the RIB entry is invalid, but covered by a _valid_
-route.The IP addresses covered by the route will remain reachable.
+route.
+The IP addresses covered by the route will remain reachable.

 `invalid_covered_by_notfound` the RIB entry is invalid, but covered by a
 less specific route which is _notfound_.